2020 was a challenging year for many as the world faced the crisis of the pandemic, social injustices for equality, and economic uncertainty.

 - 8.43% Decision-Maker Conversations on Dials

 Top Industries: While the event and restaurant industry were still out of the picture, SaaS and IT industries continued to thrive.
 In addition, new industry players, like PPE Suppliers, COVID testing companies, restoration businesses, and cleaning companies spiked and were looking for help handling workloads and generating more leads.
-The increase in need for these COVID related services led to SHP outreach campaigns to help these companies connect with their prospects more quickly.
+The increase in the need for these COVID related services led to SHP outreach campaigns to help these companies connect with their prospects more quickly.

 Analysis: While there was some volatility in Q2, July and August stabilized higher numbers, even while the second wave of COVID hit the US during that time.
 There was also some mid-Summer consistency in openness to conversation and appointments compared to April and May.